AntonBaukin/embeddy/docs/system.md

 the configuration and additional resources.

-Embeddy boot procedure and the related class loading do target these goals making Embeddy not alike those Java applications that simply start OSGi framework and delegate to it the rest.
+Embeddy boot procedure and the related class loading do target these goals making Embeddy not alike those Java applications that simply start the OSGi framework and delegate to it the rest.

 ### Dependency on Apache Felix OSGi Framework

-Embeddy is shipped with OSGi framework of Apache Felix.
+Embeddy is shipped with the OSGi framework of Apache Felix.
 The implementation of the framework affects the lower-level aspects of Embedy boot procedure and the class loading support for `springer` bundle.
 Embeddy is not tested with else OSGi frameworks, thus any matters may occur, simple or not.